Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Customer service starts with your website and online availability.
 It starts with your social media presence and branding.
 It starts with the avenues of communication that you’ve provided and made available to your customers.

 Here are some ways you can bolster your pre-contact stages of customer relationships.

-- Training: One of the most simple and effective ways to prepare for interacting with customers is to provide training to your team and staff.
+- Train your team: One of the most simple and effective ways to prepare for interacting with customers is to provide training to your team and staff.
 If you’re transitioning from phone to chat box responses, make sure you set some chat guidelines and practices.
 If you’re introducing a new line of products or services, make sure your team is up to date on those changes.
 [Read More: Call Center Quiz]

-- Know your Customers: Especially as customer service strategies continue to move online and through social media, you need to know the people that your business serves if you’re going to connect with them.
+- Get to know your Customers: Especially as customer service strategies continue to move online and through social media, you need to know the people that your business serves if you’re going to connect with them.
 Identifying your customers can help you set guidelines for the kind of language, videos, and content you’ll be sharing with them.

-- Accessibility: Contacting your customer service team should be easy for customers.
+- Make CX easy to find: Contacting your customer service team should be easy for customers.
 This means making it easy to find your customer service page, contact information, and FAQs.
 This also means making yourself available and present on social media.

 Contact Phase of Customer Service

 The contact stage of a customer relationship is one of, if not the most important aspects of customer service.

 While preparing in the pre-contact phase will help set you up for success, it really comes down to the first moment of contact for you to set the tone with your customers.